jkpdino/parrot/README.md

 - Add memory to transformers
 - Weave a AIs together to form a super-AI
   - Language Model with a logic AI to control its output

+## Pensive

+PensiveLM is a multimodal, open-source large language model designed to be ran on a home computer.

+### Goals of Pensive

+- Specialize parts of the network
+- Work with audio, image, and text modals
+- Run on most computers
+- Reduce hallucinations
+- Maybe add some sort of reward system?

+## How to accomplish

+- Multimodal
+- Long Context Length (ALIBI)
+- Sparse Attention
+- Flash Attention
+- Multi-Query Attention
+- CoLT5